WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 **Teaching Tips**:

-- These are common faces on campus the students should know about.
+- These are common faces on campus that students should know about.

 </aside>